Were You Hit By A Car?

 Call us at (713) 621-7944 to discuss your case with a member of our firm today.

 If you were seriously injured by an oncoming vehicle while using a crosswalk, you deserve the chance to take your case to court and fight for your rights.
-With more than 170 years of collective experience, our pedestrian accident lawyers at Fleming, Nolen & Jez understand just what it takes to fight for and secure the maximum compensation possible for our clients.
+With more than 170 years of collective experience, our pedestrian accident lawyers at Fleming, Nolen & Jez understand just what it takes to fight for and secure optimal results and monetary damages for our clients.
 Contact us today to discuss your situation and learn what we can do to help you in your time of need.

 Texas Crosswalk Law